Juror released after difficulty viewing video from Memorial Day triple homicide at apartment pool

 Their mother, LaToya Coleman, is to go on trial in December on charges that she helped to pair flee to Texas to avoid arrest.

 In testimony Thursday, witnesses said Thomas and Dunn were armed.
-Taliyah McDaniel said she heard Coleman and Williams say “I told you I was gonna catch you,” and “Bitch, don’t move.”
+Taliyah McDaniel said she heard Ladarius Coleman and Williams say “I told you I was gonna catch you,” and “Bitch, don’t move.”

 Trending News